As our District grows, its infrastructure needs to grow as well, to keep up with the needs of an expanded population.

 Projects that might require a development contribution include:

 - commercial and residential subdivisions

-- second dwellings
+- second dwellings or units

 - service connections